Virgilijus Alekna: Athletics career

+Major performances

+Honors

 Alekna was awarded the title of the Athlete of the Year for 2000 by Track and Field News.
 He was also awarded the Order of the Lithuanian Grand Duke Gediminas by the government of Lithuania.
 He became the Lithuanian Sportsman of the Year 4 times (2000, 2004, 2005, and 2006).
 Since 1995 Alekna has served as a bodyguard of the Lithuanian Prime Minister.
+In 2017 Alekna was awarded the European Athletics Lifetime Achievement award.

+Personal life

 He is married to former long jumper Kristina Sablovskytė-Aleknienė and has two sons named Martynas and Mykolas, also discus throwers.